altera2015/flutter_lwp/README.md

 Currently this library uses flutter_blue as the Bluetooth back-end.
 This means the library runs on Android, iOS and MacOS.

-The backend can be trivially replace/augmented when and if new backends become available.
+The backend can be trivially replaced/augmented when new backends become available.

 # Lego Hub support